 iOS 13 & Earlier iOS Version

 - Step #1: Launch Settings app on iPhone, iPad.

-- Step #2: Next, Scroll down and see new settings for All types of Account & Passwords.
+- Step #2: Next, Scroll down and see new settings for All types of Accounts & Passwords.

 - Step #4: Find, Push toggle.

-Know Difference Between Push Vs Fetch Data Usage
+Know the Difference Between Push Vs. Fetch Data Usage

 This is the only way to get mail faster on your iPhone and iPad within the Mail app

-- Push: This option will push New mail to your device from server when Available.
-And receive in Mail app when possible.
+- Push: This option will push New mail to your device from the server when Available.
+And receive in the Mail app when possible.

 Note: Push service is dependent on the server, So know that your mail service providing push? iCloud giving push but push not working with other mail service provider & iOS mail app.

 - Fetch: Fetch will activate when the push is off.
 Onset specific interval Mail app check for new mail on the server.
-Improve battery life keep it on larger interval or Manually.
+Improve battery life by keeping it on for larger intervals or Manually.